Kamo Wildlife Sanctuary: Kingdom of Zion

-In October 2013, the Employment Relations Authority gave former worker Neville Bradford leave to pursue an unjustified dismissal claim against Kingdom of Zion's operating company Earth Crest Limited.
+In October 2013, the Employment Relations Authority gave former employee Neville Bradford leave to pursue an unjustified dismissal claim against Earth Crest Limited.
 Bradford had been dismissed in July 2012, after working at Kingdom of Zion as a groundsman since the end of January 2012.
+During May 2014, the Employment Relations Authority ruled Earth Crest Ltd had to pay Bradford $11,000.
+The amount related to unpaid wages owed to him.
+The Authority found Bradford had not been unjustifiably dismissed by Earth Crest Limited.

-In November 2013, Zion Wildlife Kingdom Ltd co-director and shareholder Ian Stevenson, was struck off by the New Zealand Institute of Chartered Accountants.
-Stevenson was charged with conduct unbecoming of an accountant and negligence and/or incompetence in a professional capacity.
+In November 2013, Ian Stevenson was struck off by the New Zealand Institute of Chartered Accountants.
+He was charged with conduct unbecoming of an accountant and negligence and/or incompetence in a professional capacity.
 He was also charged with breaching the NZICA's rule 21.4(b) and breaching the institute's code of ethics.

-On January 31, 2014 the shareholding and directorship of Zion Wildlife Kingdom Ltd, was transferred to Bolton Equities Ltd an Auckland-based investment company.
+On 31 January 2014 the shareholding and directorship of Zion Wildlife Kingdom Ltd was transferred to Bolton Equities Ltd, an Auckland-based investment company.

-During May 2014, the Employment Relations Authority ruled Earth Crest Ltd, the company operating the business Kingdom of Zion, was required to pay former employee Neville Bradford the sum of $11,000.
-The amount related to unpaid wages owed to Bradford by his employer.
-The Authority also found Bradford had not been unjustifiably dismissed by Earth Crest Limited.

 In July 2014, the Ministry of Primary Industries ordered the zoo to close to the public until the enclosures were upgraded to meet containment requirements.

 During early August, the business operated by Earth Crest Limited was purchased by Bolton Equities.
 The company planned to upgrade the zoo facility for a future major tourist attraction with the name changed to Kamo Wildlife Sanctuary.

 Kamo Wildlife Sanctuary

 Kamo Wildlife Sanctuary was established in 2014 by Bolton Equities after the Ministry of Primary Industries closed its predecessor Kingdom of Zion citing compliance issues.
 In 2015 it was reported the zoo was still closed as Kamo Wildlife Sanctuary management worked its way through a list of remedial work required.
-In January 2021, the reopening of the park was said to be approaching.
-In May 2021, the park was closed to the public.
 During October 2021 it was reported in the Northern Advocate the animals at the facility were at risk of being euthanised after it was alleged MPI had continued to delay the granting of a licence for the zoo to open.
 The landowner Bolton Equities had spent more than NZ$9 million upgrading the enclosures and facilities at the site.
-In December 2021, MPI granted Kamo Wildlife Sanctuary the necessary licences to operate; it opened to the public during the same month.
+In November 2021, MPI granted Janette Vallance and Kamo Wildlife Sanctuary the necessary licences to operate; it opened to the public 14 December 2021.

-Big Cats Ltd, the operating arm of the business, was placed into involuntary liquidation on 1 March 2023.
-Its operator Jan Vallance stated at the time negotiations were underway with the liquidator, the Official Assignee, and other stakeholders.